clement893/Nukleo-ERP/GETTING_STARTED.md

 Complete guide to get your project up and running with this full-stack template.

+> **📢 Recent Updates:** This template has been improved with enhanced type safety, comprehensive tests, database optimizations, and better code quality.
+See [TEMPLATE_UPDATES.md](../TEMPLATE_UPDATES.md) for details.

 ---

 ## ⚡ Quick Start (5 Minutes)